 The skulls of our closest ancestors tell the tale of human origins and the closeness of our evolutionary history to climate change, Potts said.
 The Smithsonian exhibit at the Hall of Human Origins, of which Potts is curator, explores the idea that defining evolutionary events like the discovery of fire or migration out of Africa could be direct results of a changing climate.

-"Climate is certainly complex, and atmospheric carbon dioxide is higher that at any other time since the origin of our species," Potts said.
+"Climate is certainly complex, and atmospheric carbon dioxide is higher than at any other time since the origin of our species," Potts said.
 "This is setting up for conditions that are equal to conditions our ancestors faced in terms of novelty.
 We want people to contemplate how well a species is equipped to deal with true novelty."

 Fossils of hominids -- all two-legged species related to human beings -- document a history of human evolution from the ape-like Lucy (the first known Australopithecus afarensis) to the hand axe-carrying Homo erectus to the climate-changing masters of the planet that we are today.
 Now, at the outset of another climatic change triggered by human behavior, scientists say, the past can offer clues about our species' ability to survive and adapt over millions of years.